Snailcat/stuff-that-i-ve-done/README.md

 # stuff-that-i-ve-done
-stuff that i've done over the years - mostly tutorials and excersises
+stuff that i've done over the years - academic stuff and tutorials